-In 2017, at the age of 68, I spent two weeks with my son volunteering with African Impact on a conservation project.
-The experience was surreal, as I volunteered with ‘youngsters’ from around the globe and walked with gentle giants – elephants – every day.
-It was exhilarating.
-It didn’t take long for me and my son to sign up to a second trip, and we soon found ourselves volunteering on the Big Cat Project in Kenya’s Maasai Mara Reserve.
+At the age of 68, I spent two weeks with my son volunteering with African Impact on a wildlife conservation project.
+The experience was surreal, so it didn’t take long for us to sign up to a second trip — this time in Kenya’s Maasai Mara National Reserve.